louieiply/Personal-Portfolio/README.md

 ## Features

--The website includes clear description of the Horiseon.
+-The website includes clear description of the owner.
 - Links in header that will lead you their session.